 How to setup a city garden

-It is all about ingenuity.
+Setting up a city garden is all about ingenuity.
 First, think of a theme i.e. Mexican patio (Frida Kahlo always comes to my mind) or an Italian terrace and renaissance (emphasis on Mediterranean plants) or a Japanese garden (repeating patterns and running water).
 Think of the mood your green space must project and let that be your guide.
 If you find yourself in trouble then these 15 outdoor living ideas may spark your imagination!

 Decide the primary function of your garden